Tommy Edman Player Props: Cardinals vs. Marlins

-On Wednesday, Tommy Edman (.270 slugging percentage in past 10 games, with zero homers) and the St. Louis Cardinals play the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
-First pitch is at 6:40 PM ET.
+Tommy Edman -- with a slugging percentage of .270 in his past 10 games (including zero home runs) -- will be in action for the St. Louis Cardinals against the Miami Marlins, with Eury Perez on the mound, on July 6 at 6:40 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Marlins.
+In his most recent game he had a one-hit showing (1-for-4) against the Marlins.

 Tommy Edman Game Info & Props vs. the Marlins